The Best Glacier Hikes in Iceland

 Popular articles

-Things To Do In Reykjavík In June
+Things To Do In Reykjavík In October

-The anticipated volcano has erupted in the Reykjanes Peninsula, the site is being called Sundhnúkagígar Crater Row.
-See the historic insights on the seismic activity and volcanic eruptions.
+The current eruption in the Reykjanes Peninsula, is called Sundhnúkagígar Crater Row.
+See insights on the seismic activity and volcanic eruptions in the area!

 Earthquakes in Iceland

 Earthquakes in Iceland are a fact of life.
-Each year, hundreds of small tremors shake the earth, a reminder of the country’s position on a tectonic plate boundary.
+Each year, thousands of small tremors shake the earth, a reminder of the country’s position on a tectonic plate boundary.

 Volcano Museums and Exhibitions in Iceland